Accepting Applications Starting October 1, 2021!

 Applications are not reviewed until all materials are received.
 Completed applications are initially reviewed by the Program Director and Associate Program Director.
 Following initial review, the Program Director determines which applicants will and will not be invited for an interview.
 Once applicants are scheduled for an interview, program staff, faculty, and current fellows review application materials.
 NOTE: All applicants who submit a complete application will either be invited for an interview, or notified that they were not selected for an interview.

 Interviews are typically held in the months of January and the 1st Friday of February, but additional dates can be considered as needed to accommodate applicant availability.
 To promote equity across applicants and ensure safety amidst COVID, interviews will be 100% virtual via zoom.
 In-person visits will not be permitted until after a position offer is extended and accepted.
 An interview schedule is prepared and shared with candidates as early as is feasible.
 The interview process is designed to be comprehensive, standardized, and maximizing of equity across candidates.
-A typical interview may include the following: Program overview with the Program Director, tour of program facilities (in-person only; tour may be replaced with a picture slide-show for interviews via video conferencing), interview sessions with current faculty and fellows, group luncheon (in-person only), and a case presentation.
+A typical interview may include the following: Program overview with the Program Director, virtual presentation of the program facilities, interview sessions with current faculty and fellows, and a case presentation.
 During the interview process, the presence of desirable experiences and attributes as referenced above are noted.

 Fellow Selection Process

 Ultimately, the Program Director extends fellowship position offers to those meeting minimum eligibility criteria based upon the presence of desired experiences and attributes as per above.
 The fellowship also considers candidates’ representation of various cultural, life, and professional experiences to maximize diversity amongst fellows and faculty.
 When selecting between two equally experienced candidates with high perceived program fit, the fellowship program prioritizes applicants who are members of historically underrepresented groups.
 Once a fellowship position offer is accepted by a candidate, candidates are offered a fellow contract agreement.
 NOTE: All individuals who interview are either offered a fellowship position, or notified that they were not selected for a fellowship position offer.